 Note however that at this stage the curing process is only half complete and must now be supplemented either by a wet cure or a dry cure.

-Whichever method you choose for curing meats, the process can be broken down into three steps.
+Whichever method you choose for curing meats, the process can be broken down into five steps.

 The pickling stage is there to cleanse the meat of bone, blood and any other debris prior to curing.